yogeshgunasekaran/MySQL-Provisioning-Manually/README.md

 mysql> FLUSH PRIVILEGES;
 mysql> exit;
 ~~~
-> Now user "admin" can log in remotely from anywhere to this MySQL DB and he has got all the privileges with the "accounts" databse created above. <br>
+> Now user "admin" can log in remotely from anywhere to this MySQL DB and he has got all the privileges with the "accounts" database created above. <br>
 > <br>

 ### To download and intialize a Database(.sql) that exists in GitHub in our MySQL: